conveyal/scenario-editor/docs/glossary.md

 ### trip pattern

-A sequence of stops visited by a transit vehicle.
+A trip pattern is a sequence of stops visited by a transit vehicle.
 A trip pattern can have many trips, and a route consists of a one or more trip patterns.
+A basic two-way route might consist of two trip patterns - e.g. one for inbound service, one outbound.
+Each might make stops on different sides of the street and/or in a different order.

 ### trip